Florida cities race to save rainbow crosswalks as the state's deadlines for removal loom

 Despite the directive from the U.S. transportation secretary, there's no indication of any widespread actions to remove rainbow crossings outside of Florida.
 The Sunshine State is often the vanguard nationwide in fights over what some call the culture wars of politics.
 Those include battles over the removal of library books deemed inappropriate by DeSantis and other Republicans.

-Local elected officials who challenge the governor’s interpretation of state law do so at their own risk.
-DeSantis has used his executive authority to remove multiple local leaders from office and his administration has leveraged the threat of suspension to compel compliance, especially from Democratic-led cities, counties and school boards.
+Local officials who challenge the governor’s interpretation of state law do so at their own risk.
+DeSantis has used his executive authority to remove multiple local leaders from office, and his administration has leveraged the threat of suspension to compel compliance, especially from Democratic-led cities, counties and school boards.

-In Key West, state transportation officials said that if pavement markings in its historic downtown aren't removed by Sept.
-3, “the Florida Department of Transportation will remove them by any appropriate method necessary without further notice.”
+In Key West, state transportation officials said that if pavement markings in its historic downtown aren't removed by next Wednesday, the state will do it for them.

-In St. Petersburg, officials looked at all possible options for keeping street murals there, but saw no path to saving them, Mayor Kenneth Welch said.
+In St. Petersburg, officials looked at all possible options for keeping their street murals, but saw no path to saving them, Mayor Kenneth Welch said.
 At a recent news briefing, the mayor mentioned having new flags, banners and installations that he called “new, even more powerful expressions of who we are, expressions that cannot be erased.”

-In Ft.
-Lauderdale, artist Robin Haines Merrill's street scenes are targeted for removal.

-She said the city hired her in 2016 to create a design that features water meant to represent the aquifer beneath the pavement.
-Merrill said on social media this week that she retains legal rights to her artwork, and that “no one is allowed to alter, damage or remove my artwork without express approval from me, and with my involvement."

 Martin reported from Atlanta.
 Associated Press reporters Mike Schneider in Orlando and Kate Payne in Tallahassee contributed to this report.